Create and edit widget templates

 Create templates outside of packages

-In cases when you are not using a specific package or you want your widgets to use the same view independently of the package used, you can also create views in the root of the project.
-You also use this approach when working in Hybrid page mode.
-To do this:
+In case you are not using a specific package or you want your widgets to use the same view independently of the package used, you can also create views in the root of the project.
+To do this, perform the following:

 - Navigate to your project folder